bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 sub-01_echo-3_MEGRE.nii.gz
 sub-01_echo-3_MEGRE.json
 ```
+_Some important considerations regarding the `<indexable_metadata>-<index>` key-value pair:_

+* Unlike other key/value pairs, key tag of the `<indexable_metadata>-<index>` is
+mutable depending on the metadata field that varies between several scans of the
+same modality and can appear more than once in the filename with different keys.

+* Please note that the order of the `index` and the value of the associated
+metadata field do NOT have to be coherent (i.e. `fa-1`,`fa-2` and `fa-3` can
+correspond to the `FlipAngle` of `35`, `10` and `25` degrees), and the actual
+values need to be stored in the corresponding metadata field of the separate
+JSON files.

+* If a filename contains more than one indexable metadata, included key tags MUST
+appear in alphabetical order.
+For example:

+    ```
+    sub-01_echo-1_inv-1_MP2RAGE.nii.gz
+    sub-01_echo-1_inv-1_MP2RAGE.json
+    ```

-Please note that `<indexable_metadata>-<index>` is not free form.
+* Please note that `<indexable_metadata>-<index>` is not free form.
 Updates to the
-specification is REQUIRED to extend the list above.
+specification is REQUIRED to extend the allowed key tags.

 #### `acq-<label>` key-value pair

-TODO: Explain in the `grouping suffix` context.

-If the grouping logic of a set of parametrically linked anatomical images is
-(entirely or partially) bound up with a metadata field that varies from image to
-image, `acq-<label>` SHOULD be included in the file name.
-This is applicable if
+If multiple anatomical images are bundled together by a `grouping suffix`, there
+is at least one metadata field that varies across grouped images.
+If the varying
-the varying entries of the metadata field are categorical and the label is listed
+metadata field values are categorical and the label is listed in the table of
-in the table of available `acq-<label>` labels for a given `grouping suffix`.
+available `acq-<label>` labels for a given `grouping suffix` (see below), `acq-<label>`

-Note that value of the `acq-<label>` is free form.
-However, to enable a unified
-naming convention while combining several scans of the same modality intended to
-create quantitative maps, following labels SHOULD be included in the filename
+SHOULD be included in the file name.
-where applicable.
-FIXME: Paragraph.

 _Table of allowed `<acq>-<label>` labels for `grouping suffixes`_